wan-mlab/wan-mlab.github.io/_pages/pi.md

 - <a href = "https://sites.google.com/site/shibiaowan/professional-activities/tpc-member-for-international-conferences" target="_blank">TPC Member</a> for IEEE ICTAI (2016-present) and >20 other machine learning international conferences

-- <a href = "https://sites.google.com/site/shibiaowan/professional-activities/reviewer-for-journals" target="_blank">Reviewer</a> for >50 journals including Nature Methods (IF: 36.1), Nature Communications (IF: 16.6), Nature Computational Science (IF: 11.3), Science Advances (IF 11.7), Advanced Science (IF 14.1), Nucleic Acids Research (IF: 14.9), Genome Medicine (IF: 12.3), Cancer Research (IF: 11.2), Briefings in Bioinformatics (IF: 11.6), and IEEE TNNLS (IF: 10.4)
+- <a href = "https://sites.google.com/site/shibiaowan/professional-activities/reviewer-for-journals" target="_blank">Reviewer</a> for >70 journals including Nature Methods (IF: 32.1), Nature Communications (IF: 15.7), Nature Computational Science (IF: 18.3), Science Advances (IF 12.5), Nucleic Acids Research (IF: 13.1), Advanced Science (IF 14.1), Cancer Research (IF: 16.6), Genome Biology (IF: 9.4), and Genome Medicine (IF: 11.2).

 - Top Reviewers (top 1%) in Cross-Field (2019), and Biology and Biochemistry (2019) awarded by Clarivate